Housebuilder Taylor Wimpey axes ground rent rises

 These were Countryside and Taylor Wimpey, for using "possibly unfair contract terms", and Barratt Developments and Persimmon Homes over the possible mis-selling of leasehold homes.

 Countryside and Persimmon have already agreed to make changes.
+The CMA's investigation into Barratt Developments is continuing.

+As part of its review of the leasehold sector, the CMA is also investigating two investment groups, Brigante Properties and Abacus Land and Adriatic Land.

+It wrote to the firms earlier this year setting out its concerns and requiring them to remove doubling ground rent terms from their contracts.